alfredbaudisch/EasyRaylib/README.md

 ﻿# C + Raylib Hot Reload Template
 This is a C + Raylib game template with a Hot Reloading workflow.
 It makes it possible to make changes to C code and reload it on the fly while the game is running, allowing for very small iteration times, preserving runtime state.
+It's also possible to debug the hot reloaded code (see instructions below).

 It also comes with an optional File Watcher (enabled by default): once the application is built and running, you don't need to run build commands anymore, hot reload kicks in automatically as soon as you edit and save any source file.